Flame of the Forest - Butea Monosperma - Palash Tree - Some Uses and Health Benefits

 The leaves are joined together to make a leaf plate to serve food and even bowls are prepared from the leaves.

-The flowers yield a color that is used to dye fabric and is also used a a color in the Holi, the traditional Indian festival of colors.
+The flowers yield a colour that is used to dye fabric and is also used as colour during Holi, the traditional Indian festival of colours.